Azby-Cxdw/Study/Physics/Physics.md

 **Variable speed**: Whenever an item travels a varied distance at equivalent time intervals, it is said to be moving at a variable speed.

-**Average speed**: It is defined as uniform speed, which is represented by the proportion of an entity's total distance traveled versus time taken.
+**Average speed**: It is defined as uniform speed, which is represented by the proportion of an entity's total distance traveled versus the total time taken.
 Average speed is the distance traveled divided by the time interval.

 **Instantaneous speed**: The speed of an item at any point in time has been referred to as instantaneous speed.